 For our current fiscal year, which runs July 1, 2020, to June 30, 2021, our goal is to raise $750,000 for the Millikin Fund.
 Each dollar makes a difference, and gifts of any amount are appreciated.
 You can even double or triple the impact of your gift to this important fund if you or your spouse work for or are retired from a matching gift company.

 The COVID-19 pandemic has impacted individuals and businesses all over the globe, and Millikin University is no exception.
-Your support of the Millikin Fund, which financially provides for the areas of greatest need throughout campus, is fundamental in helping our University navigate the abnormal year ahead.
-Every gift will sustain unexpected and urgent expenses related to the impacts of COVID-19 and help the University in assisting students during this critical time, such as:
+Your support of the Millikin Fund, has/will been fundamental in helping our University navigate the abnormal past year.
+Every new gift will continue to help us sustain unexpected and urgent expenses related to the impacts of COVID-19 and help the University in assisting students during this critical time, such as:

 - Increased housekeeping and facilities services throughout campus, as we increase precautions to help prevent the spread of illnesses through shared spaces;